hardhats/vista-install-docs/New/InitializeVistA.rst

     You are about to change the domain name of this facility in the MailMan Site Parameters file.

-    Currently, this facility is named: ANDRONICUS.VISTAEXPERTISE.NET
+    Currently, this facility is named: FOIA.DOMAIN.EXT

     You must be extremely sure before you proceed!

     Are you sure you want to change the name of this facility?
 NO// <strong>YES</strong>
-    Select DOMAIN NAME: ANDRONICUS.VISTAEXPERTISE.NET//
+    Select DOMAIN NAME: FOIA.DOMAIN.EXT// <strong>DEMO.OSEHRA.ORG</strong>

-    The domain name for this facility remains: ANDRONICUS.VISTAEXPERTISE.NET
+    The domain name for this facility is now: DEMO.OSEHRA.ORG

     PARENT: DOMAIN.EXT// <strong>FORUM.OSEHRA.ORG</strong>
     TIME ZONE: EST// <strong>PST</strong>       PACIFIC STANDARD